roioteromorales/java_algorithms/README.md

 ### Trie.java
 This is a case-insensitive implementation of a [trie](https://en.wikipedia.org/wiki/Trie).
-Each node of the trie has an array of children representing the 26 chars A-Z.
+Each node of the trie has an array of children representing the 26 chars A-Z and the apostrophe char.

-You can test by running *SpellChecker.Java.* The program takes in christmas.txt (A Christmas Carol by Charles Dickens) and checks if any words are missing from the given dictionary.txt.
+You can test by running *SpellChecker.Java.* The program takes in austinpowers.txt (part of the Austin Powers script) and checks if any words are missing from the given dictionary.txt.
 Using a trie greatly improves the performance over nested for loops.